Stephane-D/SGDK/readme.txt

 Then when you feel ready you can go further and finally install SGDK :)

-You can find installation instructions about how use SGDK on this page but DON'T USE THE TUTORIALS as they are terribly outdated ! https://github.com/Stephane-D/SGDK/wiki
+You can find installation instructions about how use SGDK on this page but be careful, the tutorials are incomplete / outdated: https://github.com/Stephane-D/SGDK/wiki

-I plan to update tutorials in future but in the meantime i strongly suggest you to have a look on the available samples instead in the 'sample' directory of SGDK.
+I plan to complete tutorials in future but in the meantime i strongly suggest you to have a look on the available samples instead in the 'sample' directory of SGDK.
 The 'sprite' example is particularly useful as it show the basics in a small example.

 You can also follow up-to-date and more complete online tutorials as this one (thanks to Ohsat for making them): https://www.ohsat.com/tutorial/